-- Original Medicare without a separate Medicare prescription drug plan. - Your membership will end when your new plan's coverage begins on January 1.
+- o Original Medicare without a separate Medicare prescription drug plan. - Your membership in our plan will end when your new plan's coverage begins on January 1.

 Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period